Ghana Food Guide

 Discover Ghana's traditional drinks, from locally produced spirits to regional wines.

-Akpeteshie is a strong, locally distilled spirit made from palm wine.
-It's often consumed during celebrations and social events.
-Its preparation involves a distillation process that results in a high alcohol content.
-It's important to consume it responsibly due to its high alcohol content.
+Strong, locally distilled spirit made from palm wine.
+Often consumed during celebrations and social events.
+Its preparation involves a distillation process that results in high alcohol content.
+It's important to consume it responsibly due to its strength.

 Soft Beverages